changesets/changesets/docs/detailed-explanation.md

 ## Benefits to single-package repos

-Changesets are designed first and foremost to handle versioning in monorepos, where interdependencies flowing through the system are important to understand and capture.
+Changesets are designed first and foremost to handle versioning in multi-package repos, where interdependencies flowing through the system are important to understand and capture.

 Conceptually though, the benefits of changesets are detacheable from this.
 I think this process overall leads to an improvement in Pull Requests that helps increase confidence in versioning decisions and changelog entries.